 Questions to examine financial capability and community engagement in your school context

-Building Financial Capability encourages links across learning areas.
-Financial Capability is readily developed within authentic contexts for learning.
+Building financial capability encourages links across learning areas and provides opportunities for authentic, real-life learning.
 It provides students with life skills, as well as opening pathways for further learning.

 The curriculum reflects New Zealand’s cultural diversity and values the histories and traditions of all its people.
-Financial Capability can look different to different people in different contexts.
-This may be seen in the way resources are shared, wealth is created, and money is spent.
+Financial capability can look different to different people in different contexts.
+This may be seen in the way resources are shared, wealth is created and money/moni is spent.

 The New Zealand Curriculum describes the key competencies that young people need to be successful in the 21st century.
 These are competencies that all people need "to live, learn, work, and contribute as active members of their communities."
 (New Zealand Curriculum)

-Learners are responsive to other perspectives and can gain insights into the varying ways that individuals or groups manage their personal finances, or the ways money is thought about and managed within collective or cultural settings.
-They're able to collaborate with others in different financial settings and go to experts and members of their community and whānau for advice.
+Learners are responsive to other perspectives and can gain insights into the varying ways that individuals or groups manage their personal finances, or the ways that money/moni is thought about and managed within collective or cultural settings.
+They are able to collaborate with others in different financial settings and go to experts and members of their community and whānau for advice.

-Learners can make more informed choices around spending and savings habits and can respond to changes in circumstances.
-They can question and make connections to their own situation and know why it's important to be an active participant in their own financial future.
+Learners can make more informed choices around spending and savings/te whakaputu habits and can respond to changes in circumstances.
+They can question and make connections to their own situation, and know why it is important to be an active participant in their own financial future.

-Learners can share new understandings with peers, whānau or community.
-They're able to share their resources and make financial decisions to help others.
+Learners can share new understandings with peers, whānau or their community.
+They are able to share their resources and make financial decisions to help others.
 They can work with others and respect different financial values.

 Learners can gather financial information from a variety of sources and contexts, and interpret that information according to their needs.